kyma-incubator/documentation-component/README.md

 ### Launch a development environment

-Launch the development server with the hot reloading functionality that allows any change in files in the `playground/src` and `packages/documentation-component/src` folders to be immediately visible in the browser.
+Launch the development server with the hot reloading functionality that allows you to immediately see any change made in files in the `playground/src` and `packages/documentation-component/src` folders in the browser.
 Use this command:

 ``` sh
 $ npm start